alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 ```

 It also has Code Runners.
 They're
 what the site is all about.
-Type in the source
+Type the source
-code from above and click "Run".
+code into the box and click "Run".
 It will
 compile and show the output (which is "Hello, World"
 in this case).